dotja/django-rest-api/README.md

-# django-rest-api
+# Django Rest API

-A simple API written using the Django Rest Framework
+A simple API written using the Django Rest Framework using APIView.